Publishing your article in an open access or a subscription-based (toll access) journal can significantly affect its reach and impact.

 Access to subscription-based publications is limited by ability to pay fees.
 Open access works are available to anyone with an internet connection, in any part of the world and not just at well-funded universities.

 Research suggests that open access articles are read and cited at a higher rate.
-See The effect of open access and downloads ('hits') on citation impact: a bibliography of studies, which discuss the fact that access barriers or lack of them determine whether research results are distributed as widely as intended.
+See The effect of open access and downloads ('hits') on citation impact: a bibliography of studies.

 Publication Profile and Impact Factor

 The quality of a scholar's publications is critical for job hiring and promotions but is difficult to assess.The prestige of the publisher may be used as a proxy for the quality of a monograph.
 A journal’s overall Impact Factor may be used as a proxy for the quality of an individual article.
 Both methods advantage traditional toll-access publication venues over new OA venues.

 Other quantitative measures that are based on traditional citation statistics similarly disadvantage newer and/or non-tradiitonal publication venues.
 Various innovative altmetrics may help address this limited view.